judgewest2000/IonicPwa/README.md

 Clone, cd into the directory.  npm install, ionic serve.

-Browse to it from iOS Safari,a dd the link to your iOS device as a home screen link and launch from there.
+Browse to it from iOS Safari, add the link to your iOS device as a home screen link and launch from there.

 You can see a couple examples of how to...